puzzle/ansible-training/content/en/docs/04/_index.en.md

 ```

 {{% alert title="Hint" color="info" %}}
- The ports for ssh, dhcp and cockpit are opened by default in the firewalld.
+ The ports for SSH, DHCP and cockpit are opened by default in the firewalld.
  It is best, especially for documentation, to open the ports explicitly in a basic settings file.
 {{% /alert %}}